g3n1us/powerbi_auth_proxy/docs/CodeIgniter Installation Instructions.md

 Step 4:
 Visit the installer on the web.
 It will be found at the url: `<website-url>/powerbi_auth_proxy_updater/installer.php`

-Follow the instructions to complete installation.
+Follow the instructions to complete installation of the library.

+You can now use the embed code provided [HERE](/) to insert your PowerBI and Esri applications into the site.

+For CodeIgniter applications, this is usually placed inside a view template file located at `/application/views`.